Application due 10/01

 Your preceptors include certified registered nurse anesthetists (CRNAs) and board certified anesthesiologists.
 Many of the CRNAs and anesthesiologists are actively engaged in clinical research and some hold doctoral degrees in their fields.
 All of our clinical faculty have many years of both clinical and preceptor experience.

-- Pass Rate for first time test-takers on the National Certification Exam (NCE) offered through the National Board of Certification and Recertification for Nurse Anesthetists (NBCRNA) for the last graduating class in 2013 was 76%, and 100% with repeat takers.
+- Pass Rate for first time test-takers on the National Certification Exam (NCE) offered through the National Board of Certification and Recertification for Nurse Anesthetists (NBCRNA) for the last graduating class in 2014 was 95%.